Idaho residents have firm opinions on the course of action Sen. Larry Craig should take in the remaining months before he retires.

 The Idaho Statesman asked for responses from people who were riveted to the story and watched the two hours of interviews Tuesday night.
 Most of those people who responded said Craig's statements did little to change their opinions.

 "I can understand why he thinks it's best for Idaho that he stay.
 The only problem we have is that this does prove my opinion of the mainstream media, be it print or blogs, that they cannot be trusted to tell the truth.
 That breaks my heart.
-It seems to me the mainstream media is out to destroy anyone that doesn't support the progressive, socialist, left-wing ideology they are out to destroy us with."• Marilyn Eldredge of Meridian said she hadn't expected truth out of the interviews.
+It seems to me the mainstream media is out to destroy anyone that doesn't support the progressive, socialist, left-wing ideology they are out to destroy us with."

 "I wasn't disappointed.
 There are so many holes in Larry Craig's story I don't know where to begin.
 I can no longer call him senator because to me his actions have brought and continue to bring the great state of Idaho shame."

 "It was well rehearsed.
 I still don't think he has answered the question of the deception.
 It was a mistake, but it was a deception in trying to hide the incident.
 When he announced his intent to resign, it was a plan.
 But it was a deception.

 "...There was a lot of ‘my colleagues turned on me and ran me over with a campaign bus, the Idaho Statesman was out to get me.'
 I don't think the Minneapolis Police Department set up the sting with the intention of catching an Idaho senator."

 "I guess I find him credible, and I appreciate everything he did for the state.
 At the same time, he pled guilty.
 I question his effectiveness for Idaho in Washington."

 "I totally approve of his decision to not resign.
 He stated up front that his resignation was an intent.
 In fact, I rather fancy that he ought to re-think his decision to not run for re-election.
 He could become a folk hero."